Jerzy Bereś: Creativity

 In his work he used artistic manifestations.
 His works and projects are often political and ethical statements, preaching the demand of the "creative act" on the subject.
-Jerzy Bereś developed his own unique style, but his practices were related: happening and these performance, although I never admit to any relationship with these trends in the arts demonstrations, calling their actions (actions, " Masses ").
-Beres' Art is an art symbol, a metaphor, and a metaphysics.
+Bereś developed his own unique style, but his practices were related: happening and these performance, although I never admit to any relationship with these trends in the arts demonstrations, calling their actions (actions, "Masses ").
+Bereś' Art is an art symbol, a metaphor, and a metaphysics.
 His art is the result of a dispute with known artist of the twentieth century such as the dramatists Witkiewicz, Kantor and conceptual artist, Duchamp.

 Artistic activity

-In 1956, he completed a program in sculpture in the Jan Matejko Academy of Fine Arts in Xawery Dunikowski.
+In 1956, Bereś completed a program in sculpture in the Jan Matejko Academy of Fine Arts under Xawery Dunikowski.

-His first solo exhibition was in 1958 in the Kraków House of Artists, where he presented the sculptures: 'Lullaby', 'The Sun', 'Mother', 'Eve', 'anxiety', 'Idyll' made of plaster and reinforced concrete.
-His experience at this exhibition influenced his decision to halt the work he had been doing up to this point and along with it the traditional methods he learned from the Academy of Fine Arts in Kraków.
-Just before 1960, he created his first sculptures of wood:'Rzepicha' and 'Bart'.
+His first solo exhibition was in 1958 in the Kraków House of Artists, where he presented the sculptures 'Lullaby', 'The Sun', 'Mother', 'Eve', 'Anxiety', and 'Idyll', made of plaster and reinforced concrete.
+His experience at this exhibition influenced his decision to halt the work he had been doing up to this point and, along with it, the traditional methods he learned from the Academy of Fine Arts in Kraków.
+Just before 1960, he created his first sculptures of wood: 'Rzepicha' and 'Bart'.
 However, these were very realistic renderings that led the artist to turn to minimalism.
 Since then, his sculptures in wood have become increasingly simple and stay as close as possible to the nature of the material used.
-In 1960 he created work out of natural materials in the series hallucinations and ine 1967 in the series The Oracle.
-He used field stones, hemp rope, scraps of canvas bag, leather straps (the characteristic of materials for his work).
+In 1960 he created work out of natural materials in the series Hallucinations and in 1967 in the series The Oracle.
+He used field stones, hemp rope, scraps of canvas bag, and leather straps (the characteristic materials for his work).

-In 1968, Beres presented in Foksal Gallery in Warsaw first artistic manifestation of prophecy 'I'.
+In 1968, Beres presented in Foksal Gallery in Warsaw the first artistic manifestation of prophecy 'I'.
 It opens up a whole series of speeches that are a commentary on politics, religion, art and philosophy, in which the artist often uses his own body and the object.
-His work called "Masses" discusses the most important Polish problems; the Mass Romantic,the political Mass, and the Mass in Polish.
+His work called "Masses" discusses the most important Polish problems: the Mass Romantic, the political Mass, and the Mass in Polish.